 Check out the black cotton plants—they are amazing!

-See Winston-Salem and get some exercise at the same time while riding a Segway or E-Bike from Triad Eco Adventures.
+See Winston-Salem and get exercise at the same time while riding a Segway or E-Bike from Triad Eco Adventures.
 Segways are so much fun, and you can cover several miles without getting exhausted on your guided tour.
 E-Bikes are another great way to explore, and you can exert as much or as little effort as you want while riding one.
 They are super easy to ride, so if you haven’t been on a bike in quite some time, you will have no problem staying on it.

 Relax and Unwind